JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 }
 ```
 After we resume the coroutine (its `label` value is `1`), `$result` is `42`, and it will get printed.
 That is right, a function returning
-`Unit` appers returning non-`Unit`.
+`Unit` appears returning non-`Unit`.
 To fix the issue, we replace returns unit markers with `POP; GETSTATIC kotlin/Unit.INSTANCE` sequence.
-That way, we ignore the value, passed to `resume` the same way as if the was no suspension.
+That way, we ignore the value, passed to `resume` the same way as if there was no suspension.
 By the way, we do the same in `callSuspend` and
 `callSuspendBy` functions.

 However, we cannot always do the replacement, as shown in the following example: